domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 <p class="meta">24 Jun 2018 - Berkeley, CA</p>

-Follow your inner compulsions (and decide to be good).
+Follow your compulsions, while deciding to be good.
 Your compulsions are unique and not the same as others'.

+Publish useful stuff (if compelled to, and within the confines of legality).

+Do not be afraid.
+Dive right in.

+In any critical task, attempt to do only what is necessary.

 To be continued...